Zaki Oualah

-Zaki Nazih Oualah (born 3 April 1995) is an Algerian professional footballer who plays for English club Weymouth, as a goalkeeper.
+Zaki Nazih Oualah (born 3 April 1995) is an English professional footballer who plays as a goalkeeper for Bracknell Town.

 Career

+During his youth career, Oualah played for hometown club Reading.

-Oualah played for numerous English non-league clubs, including Hendon, Hayes & Yeading United, Farnborough, Aylesbury United, Bedford Town, Merstham, Burnham, Leighton Town, Godalming Town, Harefield United, Hungerford Town, Uxbridge, Metropolitan Police (making one appearance in October 2014) and Leatherhead.
+Oualah played for numerous English non-league clubs, including Hendon, Hayes & Yeading United, Farnborough, Aylesbury United, Bedford Town, Merstham, Burnham, Leighton Town, Godalming Town, Harefield United, Hungerford Town, Uxbridge, Metropolitan Police (making one appearance in October 2014) and Leatherhead during the formative years of his senior career.
 He signed a short-term deal with Aldershot Town in August 2018, and played for Hendon between June 2018 and September 2018.

 He also played for Algerian club US Biskra.

 He turned professional with AFC Wimbledon in July 2021, having spent seven seasons training with the club.
+On 7 September 2021, Oualah made his debut for Wimbledon, playing a 5–3 EFL Trophy win against Portsmouth.
 He moved on loan to Billericay Town on 5 February 2022, making his debut that same day.

 He signed for Weymouth in October 2022.
+In May 2023 he announced that he was leaving the club.

+In August 2023, Oualah signed for Chesham United, before joining Whitehawk in July 2024.
+He suffered a broken leg on his debut for the Hawks.

+On 18 February 2025, Oualah joined Farnham Town following his recovery from his long-term injury.

+On 22 October 2025, he signed for Bracknell Town.

+Personal life

+Born in Reading, England, Oualah is of Algerian descent.